lamusmaser/ta_migration_helper/README.md

 # ta_migration_helper
 Migration helper for TubeArchivist from the legacy filenaming convention (v0.3.6 and earlier) to the current naming convention (v0.4.0 and later).

-This is expected to run from within the TubeArchivist container.
+This is expected to run from within the TubeArchivist container, at the `/app` directory.
+This allows it to see the TubeArchivist helper functions.

 Current functionality:
 1. Detects videos in filesystem that are not in ElasticSearch.